-Familiarity propels PNG softball team - Port Arthur News
+Familiarity propels Port Neches-Groves softball team - Port Arthur News

 “It was very disappointing to see it bounce back,” she said.

-Sadie Shrestha said her style makes it more difficult to clear the fence.
+Shrestha said her style makes it more difficult to clear the fence.

 “I am a slapper, so it is a little bit harder to do that,” she said.
 “I’ve gotten really close.
 My sophomore year I almost got one but it just went foul and I was really sad.
 I really want to get one.
 It would feel really powerful.
 I don’t even know what I would do.”

-Cormier, who already has three homers on the season, said she would love to hit one with the bases loaded.
+Cormier, who already has three homers on the season, would love to hit one with the bases loaded.

 “I have two solos and a two-run homer,” she said.
 “A grand slam would be nice.”

 PNG hosts Galena Park at 6:30 p.m.
 Friday.
-They will wrap up their regular season against Memorial Tuesday.
+The regular season wraps up against Memorial on Tuesday.

 BOB WEST — Golfer Jack Burke trending up as high school career winds down